 Elkhorn coral used to be a dominant coral on Caribbean reefs and was so abundant that an entire reef zone is named for it.
 Beginning in the 1980s, the elkhorn coral population declined 97 percent from white band disease.
 This disease kills the coral’s tissues.

-Currently, there are locations such as the U.S. Virgin Islands where populations of elkhorn coral appear stable at low abundance, and some such as the Florida Keys where population numbers appear to be decreasing.
+Currently, there are locations such as the U.S. Virgin Islands where populations of elkhorn coral appear stable at low abundance, and some such as the Florida Keys where population numbers are decreasing.
 Successful reproduction is very rare, so it is hard for elkhorn coral populations to increase.

-Elkhorn coral colonies are golden tan or pale brown with white tips and they get their color from the algae that lives within their tissue.
+Elkhorn coral colonies are golden tan or pale brown with white tips, and they get their color from the algae that live within their tissue.
 Elkhorn corals have frond-like branches, which appear flattened to near round, and typically stem out from a central trunk and angle upward.
-Branches are up to 15 inches wide and range in thickness from 1 to 2 inches.
+Branches are up to 15 inches wide and range in thickness from 1–2 inches.
 Individual colonies can grow to at least 6 feet in height and 12 feet in diameter.
 Elkhorn coral colonies can grow in dense stands and form an interlocking framework known as thickets.
-Each elkhorn coral colony is made up by many individual polyps that grow together.
-Each polyp is an exact copy of all the polyps on the same colony.
+Each elkhorn coral colony is made up of many individual polyps that grow together.
+Each polyp is an exact copy of all the polyps in the same colony.

 Behavior and Diet

 Due to their tree-like growth form, elkhorn corals provide complex habitat for fish and other coral reef organisms.
-When elkhorn corals are abundant, they provide shoreline protections from large waves and storms.
+When elkhorn corals are abundant, they provide shoreline protection from large waves and storms.

 Where They Live